 A DRT Original Application filed at DRT Bhopal typically follows a timeline of 16–24 months at DRT Bhopal; MP High Court Jabalpur is primary writ forum for final order.
 Interim attachment orders under Section 19(7) can be obtained within 48–72 hours in urgent cases.
 Jabalpur matters are filed at DRT Bhopal.
 The principal bench of the MP High Court is in Jabalpur — meaning High Court supervisory writs are filed here.
 This creates a reverse geography: DRT proceedings in Bhopal, but High Court writ in Jabalpur.
 SARFAESI enforcement can begin within 60 days of the demand notice.
 Timeline depends on the forum chosen and whether the matter is contested.

-Contact Unified Chambers for Debt Recovery in Jabalpur
+More Debt Recovery Services in Jabalpur

 Contact Advocate Subodh Bajpai at Unified Chambers and Associates for debt recovery proceedings in Jabalpur and across Madhya Pradesh.
 Call +91 84008 60008 or reach us on WhatsApp.